Deep brain stimulation & other surgical treatments

 Deep brain stimulation (DBS)

-Deep brain stimulation (DBS) is a treatment option for people with Parkinson's whose motor (movement) symptoms no longer respond adequately to medication.
+DBS is a treatment option for people with Parkinson's whose motor (movement) symptoms no longer respond adequately to medication.
+DBS is also used for other movement disorders such as dystonia and essential tremor.

 Other surgical treatments